JoBlake/Sailing-Malta-2024/README.md

   - Distance in kilometers
   - Updates dynamically as you move through the track
 - **Current Data** display showing information based on file type:
-  - **JSON files with sailing data**: Date/Time, Latitude, Longitude, RPM, COG, SOG, TWA, TWS, AWA, AWS
+  - **JSON files with sailing data**: Date/Time, Latitude, Longitude, RPM, COG, SOG (knots), TWA, TWS, AWA, AWS
-  - **GPX files**: Date/Time, Latitude, Longitude only
+  - **GPX files**: Date/Time, Latitude, Longitude, COG (bearing, estimated), SOG (km/h, estimated)
 - **Position Control** slider to manually navigate through the track

 #### Photo Tab
 - Upload photos with GPS metadata
+- **Optional Timestamp Filtering**: Checkbox to filter photos by track time range
+  - When enabled: Only photos taken between the start and end timestamps of the track data are displayed
+  - When disabled: All photos with GPS metadata are shown regardless of timestamp
 - Photos displayed as camera icons at their GPS coordinates on the map
 - Click camera icons to view full-size photos
 - Photo popups show filename and timestamp
+- Status shows how many photos were filtered out when filtering is enabled

 #### Annotation Tab
 - Add text annotations at any track position